lgastako/its-log/README.md

 loggers.
 Loggers are identified by keywords.
 By default a logger is registered at `:its.log/default` that logs using `println`.

+To set loggers, first require the its.loggers

 To disable the default logger `(remove-logger :its.log/default)`.

-To register a new logger: `(register-logger :my/logger foo-logger)`
+To register a new logger: `(set-logger :my/logger foo-logger)`

+Registering a new logger to the same key will replace the old one.

+You can also use `(loggers/clear)

 ## Log Entries